 When spending time outdoors, wearing the right hiking attire can make the difference between a good time and a miserable one.
 One of the trickiest decisions to make for most of us concerns leg coverage – do we want the full-length coverage and protection of pants or the light, airy freedom of shorts?

-In this short guide, we’re going to attempt to settle the debate once and for all: should you wear pants or shorts for hiking?
+In this short guide, we’re going to attempt to settle the debate once and for all.
 We’ve also included some advice on alternatives like zip-off pants, skorts, and leggings.
 Read on to learn more!

 The Argument in Favor of Wearing Shorts